 Sewoon Plaza

-Sewoon Plaza, 세운상가 (Seun Sangga) in Korean, is a mixed residential-commercial complex that originally consisted of eight buildings constructed on four plots of land aligned along a kilometer-long strip that stretches from Jongno, across from Jongmyo Shrine, in the north to Toegye-ro, near Chungmuro Station, in the south.
+Sewoon Plaza, 세운상가 (Seun Sangga), is a mixed residential-commercial complex that originally consisted of eight buildings constructed on four plots of land aligned along a kilometer-long strip that stretches from a point opposite Jongmyo Shrine in the north to a point near Chungmuro Station in the south.
 Construction began in 1966, with all but one of the buildings open to the public by 1972.

 - Hyundai Sangga (now demolished)